-YouTube Playlist for Aging & Older Adults A helpful collection of videos outlining information about TBI in older adults including information such as how to identify TBI and changes that may occur.
+YouTube Playlist for Aging & Older Adults: A helpful collection of videos outlining information about TBI in older adults including information such as how to identify TBI and changes that may occur.

 Concussions Are Treatable: In fact, treatment may help you get better FASTER.
 Your doctor will be able to tell you if you have had a concussion.
 They may ask you some questions and do simple tests.
 All concussions are different.
 Depending on your symptoms, they may treat you in their office.
 To learn more, explore this resource.